-- We are extremely proud of the array of clubs we have here at Parkside including sports, languages, drama and singing clubs. - Pupils may also be able to represent the school in a sports fixture. - School council opportunity to be leaders across the school. - Curriculum trips such as Black Country Museum trip (History). - 3-day, 2-night residential to Oakwood leisure.
-Pupils will have an assembly tomorrow about this. - Rewards each half term to reward positive choices and learning behaviours.
+- We are extremely proud of the array of clubs we have here at Parkside including sports, languages, drama and singing clubs. - Pupils may also be able to represent the school in a sports fixture. - School council opportunity to be leaders across the school. - Curriculum trips such as Black Country Museum trip (History). - 3-day, 2-night residential to Oakwood leisure. - Rewards each half term to reward positive choices and learning behaviours.
 Pupils earn these rewards so that they feel a sense of accomplishment.